mathesar-foundation/mathesar-wiki/design/specs/add-formula-column.md

 On the left hand side of the explorer view, there is a  `Add Column`  button.
 When user clicks on it, there are two options visible to them.
 One is `Add direct column` and the other is `Add formula column`.
 To add a formula column user will need to click on `Add formula column`.

 Once the user clicks on `Add formula column` option, the inspector shows formula settings that include `Name` input of the formula and a list of formulas to select from.
-The list of formulas is described in detail in the component section.
+The list of formulas is described in detail in the [formula selection menu](#components) section.

-If the name is left empty by user for the next steps, there is a default name given to the column that is ColumnX.
+If the name is left empty by user for the next steps, there is a default name given to the column that is FormulaX.
 X is the number given to the column.
-For instance if its the first default named column it will be Column1.
+For instance if its the first default named column it will be Formula1.

 Once the user decides on what formula they want, the inspector shows relevant inputs for formula selected.
 The parameters can be of different data types depending on the selected formula.
 Parameters of the selected formula are described in scenarios below.

 Before adding the parameters (if they are required), user would be able to see a preview of an empty column.

 Once the user adds correct parameter the empty column gets filled with the calculated date and the user is able to preview the filled column.
-If they are not satisfied by the results they can change the formula selected as well as the parameters before adding the column to the query, this scenario is covered under edit column scenario.
+If they are not satisfied by the results, they can change the formula selected as well as the parameters.

-The `Add column` button in the inspector adds the column to the query.
-This button is only clickable if the column is filled.

-Once the generated column is added to query, and user is satisfied by it, user can jump to closing the data explorer.
+Now, user can jump to closing the data explorer.
 That action will take them to a modal where they are asked to save the query which saved the column to the table permanently.
 If they do not want to save it they get the option of closing without saving.
 To cancel the action they get a cross button on the modal.

 #### Scenario 1.a - Add a random generation type formula column